lathonez/cv/cv.md

 Full Stack Developer (remote)
 : *Wherewolf Ltd*
 __2015 - Present__
 Wherewolf is a small startup based out of Queenstown, New Zealand, disrupting the adventure tourism industry.
-I am effectively their first technical hire, reporting directly to the CTO and CEO.<br><br>
+As their first technical hire, I report directly to the CTO and CEO.<br><br>
-Over the last two years I have designed and built Wherewolf's flagship SAAS product, which has been a huge success and allowed the company to scale and grow beyond what any of us thought possible.<br><br>
+Over the last two years I have designed and built Wherewolf's flagship SAAS product, which has been a huge success and allowed the company to gain momentum and grow rapidly across the adventure tourism industry.<br><br>
 The Wherewolf stack is Angular 4 / Typescript, Node.js and Postgres, running on Amazon EC2 / Amazon ECS (Docker).<br><br>
 ~ Design and build [Wherewolf Arrivals iPad App](https://itunes.apple.com/GB/app/id1229524816?mt=8)<br>
 ~ Introduce docker for continuous deployment<br>